October 29, 2016

 THE PROWLER (1951)

 Heflin and his squad car companion, John Maxwell, arrive to investigate a prowler.
 Keyes is typically alone most nights because her husband is an overnight radio personality.
 By the way, he is voiced on the radio by screenwriter, Dalton Trumbo.
 Instantly, Heflin starts wondering what her “game” is as if she is just wanting attention.
 He becomes completely obsessed with her.
-The authorities never do find that prowler in the end
+The

 She feels guilty about the possible affair and decides to call it off.
 As days pass she gets lonely.
 Every time she calls he lets the phone ring extra long before answering.
 He tells her she is right.
 Nothing he can do.
-It will never work out.
+It will never work out between them.
 And hangs up with regrets.
 Heflin falls back into his bed and a high-placed camera catches him with a huge smile.
 She is hooked.

 In an official police uniform, Heflin concocts a late-night scheme at Keyes’ home.
 He makes it appear their screen door has been compromised, then repeatedly bangs the fence gate to arouse the husband.
 When Heflin sees him he shouts, “Halt!” as he opens fire.
 The murder becomes “a tragic accident” with Heflin resigning from the police force, never wanting to see a gun again.
 His deceit convinces Keyes that he may be a nice guy after all.
 They happily marry then the honeymoon surprise.
 She is four months pregnant.
 The date of the child's conception would prove the two had lied under oath.
-The final turning point for her is when he blurts out in anger about the life insurance policy he was counting on.
+The final turning point for her is when he blurts out in anger about the life insurance policy he is counting on.
 Oops.
 Having the baby in a hospital would establish a record so they hide out for an astonishing five months in a desert ghost town.
 A town Maxwell always talked to Heflin about during his gem collecting.

 Keyes goes into premature labor and Heflin seeks a doctor in a nearby town.
 Keyes discovers Heflin’s "disavowed" gun in his suitcase.
 She warns the doctor who returns to town with the newborn.
 Realizing the doctor will send the police, Heflin drives away in panic leaving his beloved to fend for herself.
 The gravel road is blocked at a narrow passage by his former partner, Maxwell, who was coming to pay a visit.
 After a five-month disappearing act, he guesses Heflin might be there!?
 Heflin bolts from the car and attempts to run up a one-hundred-foot mound of steep, loose stone.
 Not sure where he was planning to go but in that closing metaphor of his life, the harder he tries running up the hill the more futile it becomes.
 He is as stationary as a statue.
 It makes for an easy target.